Lex is a community focused on the relationship between information, knowledge, choices and risk.

 We Are Human (WAH)

-Finding the valuable information at the right time is what provides lasting leverage.
+And we need to belong…Finding the right information at the right time provides lasting leverage.
 But information is a constantly moving target and filtering the signal from the noise is not an easy task.
+It is human insight that delivers insight and innovation not machine learning.

 The Information “Not So” Super Highway